 1 It was reported that St. Andrew was crucified on an X-shaped cross, but this information does not date earlier than the 14th century.
-St. Hippolytus of Rome simply said that St. Andrew was crucified suspended in an olive tree.
+St. Hippolytus of Rome simply said that St. Andrew was crucified and suspended from an olive tree.
 The date of death is from the Catholic Encyclopedia.
 See St. Hippolytus of Rome, On the Apostles and Disciples NOTE: Some scholars regard this as the work of another person, "Pseudo-Hippolytus."

-4 Calamene was probably identical to Madras (modern-day Chennai) in Mylapore, India
+4 Calamene was probably identical to Madras (modern-day Chennai) in Mylapore, India.

-6 That St. Bartholomew was crucified with his head downward was from St. Hippolytus of Rome.
-That he was skinned alive is from the Catholic Encyclopedia.
+6 According to St. Hippolytus of Rome, St. Bartholomew was crucified with his head down.
+The fact that he was skinned alive is from the Catholic Encyclopedia.

 See also this informative video: